 You do not put your wooden utensils or even cutting boards in the dishwasher.
 Your dishwasher produces intense steam and extended hot water time that can cause the wood to crack.

-Never sit a wooden utensil in water to soak for extended periods in water.
-You can pat the utensil with a dry cloth and allow it to air dry or leave it in a rack.
+Never sit a wooden utensil in water to soak it for extended periods in water.
+You can pat the utensil with a dry cloth and allow it to air dry or leave it on a rack.
 You can rub a slice of lemon on it and let it air dry.

 To protect your wooden utensil from cracking, you can occasionally apply mineral oil to it.